Course Outline

 - Understanding the mechanisms of psychological games and their impact on relationships.

-- Developing skills to deal with learned helplessness and strengthening a sense of agency.
+- Developing skills to handle learned helplessness and enhancing a sense of agency.

 - Effective use of methods inspired by "The Wisdom of Psychopaths" in managing emotions, making decisions, and maintaining composure under pressure.